 Full Description

-This book offers explores how non-traditional security (NTS) issues are reshaping the political and strategic landscape in the Middle East and North Africa (MENA).
+This book explores how non-traditional security (NTS) issues are reshaping the political and strategic landscape in the Middle East and North Africa (MENA).

-This book will be of much interest to students of security studies, Middle Eastern Studies and International Relations.
+This book will be of much interest to students of security studies, Middle Eastern studies, and international relations.

 Contents